 Building muscle fast can certainly be done, as 53 other experts outlined, but it takes a certain level of commitment that you really have to be willing to give.
 If you half-ass this concept it just won’t work.

 Ask yourself today if you really want to pack on solid muscle and change your physique.
 If the answer is “yes,” then really commit to making this goal a reality.
 If you can do this, you can do anything!

-Justin Stenstrom is a nationally acclaimed life coach, author, entrepreneur, and speaker.
-He is the founder of EliteManMagazine.com, the author of the book Giving Shy Guys Game, and the host of the Elite Man Podcast on iTunes.
-His mission is to provide men with the best tools to become complete gentleman.
-Justin is an ordinary guy with an extraordinary hunger for the advancement of today’s gentleman.
-Once shy, insecure, depressed, and unhappy, Justin’s overcome many of life’s greatest obstacles and loves nothing more than helping other guys do the same!
-For a complete bio on Justin click here.
+Justin Stenstrom is a nationally-acclaimed life coach, author, entrepreneur, and speaker.
+He is the Editor-in-Chief of EliteManMagazine.com, the founder of Elite Life Nutrition, and the host of the Elite Man Podcast where he interviews some of the best self-help experts in the world, including guests like Robert Greene, Grant Cardone, Dr. John Gray, Bas Rutten, Dr. Dale Bredesen, Kevin Harrington and many others.
+Once anxious, insecure, depressed, and unhappy, Justin’s overcome many of life’s greatest obstacles and loves nothing more than helping others do the same!

 There you have it!
 54 experts sharing their best advice on how to build muscle fast!
 I hope you enjoyed reading these awesome tips from these great fitness minds as much as I did.
 Please favorite or bookmark this page and refer back to it whenever you want to reference one of the tidbits from one of these fitness masters.

 If you’re goal is to pack on muscle, you need look no further than the advice listened on this page.
 Pick a few tips or many and really put into practice what these professionals have to say.
 If you do, I promise you’ll see results.
 The advice in this post is solid and very practical.
 The weight is now in your hands.
 Do what you will with it!